The Habit Loop Explained: Cue, Routine, Reward

 The whole sequence had collapsed into a single unit, triggered by a cue and closed out by a reward.
 That chunk is the habit loop.
 And once it is carved into the basal ganglia, it does not go away.

 43% of everything you do today will happen on autopilot.
 That is not a bug in your brain.
-It is a feature.
+It is a feature built over millions of years to save cognitive energy.

 The cue is the trigger.
 It is the thing your brain notices that says, "time to run the chunk."
 Cues almost always fall into one of five buckets: a location, a time, an emotional state, other people, or the action that came right before.